 The neuroscientific approach to intertemporal decision analysis is based on the findings and analysis in biology.
 According to neuroscience, decisions and choices are guided by ecological rationality.
 We follow Stevens (2010) use of the term ecological rationality as behaviour that is consistent with evolutionary fitness that is decision behaviour which promotes the survival of species.
 Ecological rationality requires decisions to be consistent with the evolutionary fitness of the decision maker.
 Evolutionary fitness is the success of the species to survive and reproduce in an environment.
 Whether a species is successful or not in its survival enterprise cannot be assessed by the optimality, or the maximization of the outcome of a decision, as in classical rationality.
 According to ecological rationality, no decision can be evaluated independent of the environment or the context of the decision.
-In ecological rationality the decisions are rational if they entail the wise selection of decision strategies that fit specific environmental attributes and thus promote the longterm survival and reproduction of a species in the context of the environment where it belongs.
-The very same outcome may be ecologically rational or irrational depending on the environment.
+In ecological rationality the decisions are rational if they entail the wise selection of decision strategies that fit specific environmental attributes and thus promote the long-term survival and reproduction of a species in the context of the environment.
 The focus of ecological rationality is on the environment and the process of decision making and not on the decision outcomes.